If you look at the orange peel, it's shiny as if it's oiled.

 Source: http://realfoods.heraldcorp.com/realfoods/view.php...

-Same Tag Please recommend some orange lipsticks
+Same Tag Please recommend orange lipstick from the department store

 © 2013-2025 LifeQnA.
 All rights reserved.